pclifford/borderlands2/README.md

     python bl2_save_edit.py save0001.sav save0002.sav

+As of July 2023, there's an option which *just* prints out some savegame info to the console, so having an output file in that case would be kind of pointless.
+In those situations, you can leave out the output filename to have the editor just print out the info and exit.
+For instance:

+    python bl2_save_edit.py --print-unexplored-levels save0001.sav

 # Input and Output

 By default, the utility saves in a format usable by Borderlands, but you can